Diamondbacks futility inspires a new song - The Tribune

 The record?
 Arizona not only tied the record for consecutive road losses with 22 but went a step further and broke it.
 The D-Backs lost all four games to the San Francisco Giants to start the past week including a 10-3 spanking on Thursday that gave them 23 straight failures at opponent ballparks.

 Arizona also set a record by having two 13-game losing streaks in the same season.
+The current losing steak is actually 14.

 The 1963 New York Mets and the 1943 Philadelphia Athletics shared the record for consecutive road losses with 22.
 The 1969 Oakland Athletics lost 20 in a row while the 1945 Athletics, 1985 Pirates and the 1933 Cincinnati Reds all lost 19 straight away from home.